 Teaching and Learning Committee:

-We will be working with Miss Wallis to support the development of teaching and learning at Ryedale.
-We will support the school by giving our views about what works for the students and how we can learn even better.
+We will be working with Mr Pepper and Miss Wallis to support the development of teaching and learning at Ryedale.
+We will support the school by giving our views about what works for the students and how our learning can be even better.
 This might be by conducting student voice surveys, suggesting new activities and topics or by helping evaluate new and innovative ideas that are introduced in school.

 Community and Cultures Committee:

 We will be working with Mr Hopkins to make links with students and Student Councils in other schools to find out what it is like to be a student in a school that is different to Ryedale.
-We will also be thinking about how Ryedale School students can be more involved in our local community.
+We will also be thinking about how Ryedale School students can be more involved in our local community and extend the work that is already in place at Ryedale School, around links with other cultures and communities.

 Whole School Issues